 Renovating a shipping container InSoFast provides an engineered method to add insulation and framing to increase your comfort and is the responsible green thing to do (dollars and environmentally).
 From the depths of a cold winter to the heat of a sweltering summer, InSoFast panels will help keep you dry and comfortable.
 Our products have a design that combines ease of application with the powerful effectiveness of continuous insulation.
 Adding insulation to your shipping container is one of the most effective investments you can make for your comfort.

-When you are bonding two non-porous surfaces (such as InSoFast panels to metal) or if you are in very dry conditions (less than 30% relative humidity), add water in the form of a very light or atomized spray from a plant mister bottle to the extruded adhesive.
-This is a positive benefit for ceiling applications as it speeds curing time.
+When you are bonding two non-porous surfaces (such as InSoFast panels to metal) or if you are in very dry or cold conditions (less than 30% relative humidity), add water in the form of a very light or atomized spray from a plant mister bottle to the extruded adhesive.
+This can be a positive benefit as it speeds curing time.

 Repositioning time will also be reduced to less than 15 minutes.
 Use mechanical supports like “T” braces for 24-48 hours hours while the adhesive cures.
 Cure time is dependent upon temperature, humidity, porosity of substrate and amount of adhesive used.
 Low temperature and humidity will slow cure time.

 To ensure positive adhesion it is recommended to use adhesive above 41°F (5°C).
 For easier application, ensure the product temperature is 59°F (15°C) or higher.
 The best solution is to move the container inside to a place warm or cover the container by tenting it in.
 Here are a couple of suggestions for tenting the container.
 If you are doing multiple containers, set the shelter up over your 1st container heat that shelter if possible 59°F (15°C) or higher for 24-48 hours.
 When you complete that container get 4 people to pick the shelter up and move it over to the next container.

 Cold Weather Use: